mui/mui-x/docs/data/tree-view/simple-tree-view/expansion/expansion.md

 ## Controlled expansion

-Use the `expanded` prop to control the expanded items.
+Use the `expandedNodes` prop to control the expanded items.
-You can also use the `onNodeToggle` prop to listen to changes in the expanded items and update the prop accordingly.
+You can also use the `onExpandedNodesChange` prop to listen to changes in the expanded items and update the prop accordingly.

 {{"demo": "ControlledExpansion.js"}}